ivov/nodebuilder/docs/yaml-mapping.md

     phone_numbers:
       - number: string
         category: string
-    classification: enum=1|Legal classification of the company.
+    classification: enum=Corporation|Legal classification of the company.
       - LLC
       - Corporation
 ```

 **Notes**

-- Optionally, set a pipe `|` after the n8n type to specify a description.
+- Optionally, to specify a description, set a pipe `|` after the n8n type.
 As an exception, for the time being an `enum`-type param requires a description.
+If the description is unspecified, it is not added to the param in the resource description file.
-- Optionally, set an equals sign `=` after the n8n type (but before the pipe) to specify a default.
-For an `enum`-type param, the default must be a zero-based index.
+- Optionally, to specify a default, set an equals sign `=` after the n8n type before the pipe.
 If the default is unspecified, a `string` or `dateTime` param defaults to `''`, a `number` param defaults to `0`, a `boolean` param defaults to `false`, and an `options` param defaults to the zeroth item.